Accessibility Plan

 Customer Service

 YOU has remained in compliance with all Customer Services Standards requirements under Regulation 429/07 since 2012.
+All staff accommodate clients with disabilities by:

 Information and Communications